mia-platform/documentation/docs/getting_started/quickstart.md

 * **skypeId**, type: string
 * **chat**, type: string

-Now you should expose you collection through an Endpoint and create the relative API.
+Now you should expose your collection through an Endpoint and create the relative API.

 Go to the Section Endpoint and press the button "Create new endpoint".
 Insert the following information.